SamuelBerryProgramming/VBA_Excel_Analysis/README.md

 # Analysis on Stock and Script Performance
 ## Purpose
   A macro was written to perform analysis of total volume and yearly return on two different years of data for twelve different stocks.
 The original code used a nested for loop to iterate through all the rows twelve times, once for each of the different stocks.
-The code was then refactored to loop through all the rows a single time, keeping track of each stocks ticker.
+The code was then refactored to loop through all the rows a single time, keeping track of each stock's ticker.
 After refactoring, modest performance gains were obtained.

 ## Results
 #### Stock Performance